prometheus/docs/content/docs/introduction/getting_started.md

   # Override the global default and scrape targets from this job every 5 seconds.
   scrape_interval: "5s"

-  # Let's define a group of targets to scrape for this job.
-In this case, only one.
+  # Let's define a group of static targets to scrape for this job.
+In this
+  # case, only one.
   target_group: {
     # These endpoints are scraped via HTTP.
     target: "http://localhost:9090/metrics"